Cancer Types – Parathyroid Cancer

 About the parathyroid glands

-The parathyroid glands are four small glands located near the thyroid gland in the neck or chest, which is also called the upper mediastinum.
+The parathyroid glands are 4 small glands.
+They are located near the thyroid gland in the neck or chest, which is also called the upper mediastinum.
 They are part of the endocrine system.
-Like all parts of the endocrine system, the parathyroid glands play an important role regulating hormones in the body.
+Like all parts of the endocrine system, the parathyroid glands play an important role in regulating hormones in the body.
 These glands make parathyroid hormone (PTH), which regulates the levels of calcium and phosphorus in the blood.

 About parathyroid cancer

-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
-A parathyroid tumor usually develops in one of the four parathyroid glands.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
+A parathyroid tumor usually develops in 1 of the 4 parathyroid glands.

-A parathyroid tumor, whether it is benign or malignant, can cause significant effects because the amount of calcium in the blood rises, resulting in a serious condition called hypercalcemia.
+A parathyroid tumor, whether it is benign or malignant, can cause significant problems because the tumor causes the amount of calcium in the blood to rise, resulting in a serious condition called hypercalcemia.
+The doctor may need to quickly treat hypercalcemia if a patient is having life-threatening symptoms.

 Read more about parathyroid cancer here.